 Finally, run the following command to update the changes.

 Now, if there are any typos or spelling mistakes in the path while using

 cd command, it will automatically corrects and land you in the correct directory.

 As you see in the above command, I intentionally made a typo ("Donloads" instead of "Downloads"), but Bash automatically detected the correct directory name and cd into it.

 Fish and Zsh shells have this feature built-in.
-So, you don’t need this trick if you use them.
+So, you don't need this trick if you use those shells.